kryton-me/kryton-me.github.io/2022-04-SDR on Mac.md

 # Introduction
 I have a basic RTL-SDR dongle I had the idea to use as a poor mans spectrum analyser.
 Out of intrest I thought i'd try it out as an SDR radio first to see what I can pick up and as a quick memory refresh regards radio.
 Researching how to set this up I discovered there's a great dearth of information about running STR software on Apple Mac computers.
 I thought I'd put my notes together in the hope it my help somewone else.

+# Hardware
+I used a RTL-SDR blog v3

+One thing to note is for anything between 500kHz to 25MHz put the dongle (RTL-SDR) in to Direct sampling (Q branch works best for me).
+Also don't forget to put it back or you might find Short wave broadcasts appearing in 100MHz bands!

 # Software Clients
 I got 3 Client working on my Mac